learnbyexample/cli-computing/cli_computing.md

 what
 ```

 The `-e` option accepts code as a command line argument.
 Many shortcuts are available to reduce the amount of typing needed.
 In the above examples, a regular expression has been used to filter the input.
-When the input string isn't specified, the test is performed against special variable `$_`, which has the contents of the current input line. `$_` is also the default argument for many functions like `print` and `length`.
+When the input string isn't specified, the test is performed against the special variable `$_`, which has the contents of the current input line. `$_` is also the default argument for many functions like `print` and `length`.
 To summarize:

 * `/REGEXP/FLAGS` is a shortcut for `$_ =~ m/REGEXP/FLAGS`
 * `!/REGEXP/FLAGS` is a shortcut for `$_ !~ m/REGEXP/FLAGS`

-In the examples below, `-p` option is used instead of `-n` option.
+In the examples below, the `-p` option is used instead of `-n`.
 This helps to automatically print the value of `$_` after processing each input line.

 ```bash
 # same as: sed 's/:/-/' and awk '{sub(/:/, "-")} 1'